EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Four Thousand Weeks Time Management for Mortals.md

 - *“Nothing is more alien to the present age than idleness,” writes the philosopher John Gray.
 He adds: “How can there be play in a time when nothing has meaning unless it leads to something else?”*

-- *philosopher Kieran Setiya calls an “atelic activity,” meaning that its value isn’t derived from its telos, or ultimate aim.*
+- *Philosopher Kieran Setiya calls an “atelic activity,” meaning that its value isn’t derived from its telos, or ultimate aim.*

-- *(It has been calculated that if Amazon’s front page loaded one second more slowly, the company would lose $1.6 billion in annual sales.)*
+- *It has been calculated that if Amazon’s front page loaded one second more slowly, the company would lose $1.6 billion in annual sales.*

 - *People complain that they no longer have “time to read,” but the reality, as the novelist Tim Parks has pointed out, is rarely that they literally can’t locate an empty half hour in the course of the day.*